mohit614/AWS-EC2-working-as-custom-DNS-server/README.md

 .)After this run $ systemctl restart named.service

-""""IF THIS GIVES NO ERROR YOU R  DONE WIH SETTING UP CUSTOM DNS SERVER FOR EMR IN PRIAVTE SUBNET """ LAUNCH EMR IN THIS PRIVATE SUBNET WITH LESS THAN 11 NODES AND YOUR EMR WILL HAVE IP LIKE IP-XX-XX-XX-XX.xman.local
+""""IF THIS GIVES NO ERROR YOU ARE  DONE WIH SETTING UP CUSTOM DNS SERVER FOR EMR WHICH IS IN PRIAVTE SUBNET """ LAUNCH EMR IN THIS PRIVATE SUBNET WITH LESS THAN 11 NODES AS CIDR IS /28  AND YOUR EMR WILL HAVE IP LIKE IP-XX-XX-XX-XX.xman.local